THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Method

 \paragraph{Problem setup.} Let $p_\theta$ be a language model capable of generating responses with long reasoning chains.
 We assume the model was initially safety-aligned but has subsequently undergone reasoning-oriented post-training that degraded its safety guardrails, such that it now fails to generate safe responses to harmful prompts while retaining latent safety knowledge.
 Let $\mathcal{D}_h=\{\rvx_h^{(i)}\}_{i=1}^n$ be a set of harmful prompts that bypass the model's safety guardrails and elicit unsafe responses.
-Following previous works~\citep{jiang-etal-2025-safechain}, we define a safe response as one that the safety guard model~\citep{metallamaguard3, wildguard, harmaug} classifies as safe, \ie, $\varphi(\rvx,\rvy)=1$.

-Our goal is to improve the reasoning model's robustness against harmful prompts while retaining its general reasoning capabilities.
-To achieve this, we generate a safe response $\rvy_h^{(i)}$ for each harmful prompt $\rvx_h^{(i)} \in \mathcal{D}_h$.
-Additionally, we use a set of benign instructions, $\mathcal{D}_b=\{\rvx_b^{(i)}\}_{i=1}^m$, and generate a corresponding benign response $\rvy_b^{(i)}$ for each prompt $\rvx_b^{(i)} \in \mathcal{D}_b$.
-We then train the model on the union of these prompt-response pairs.
-As is common practice in prior safety studies~\citep{bianchi2024safetytuned, jiang-etal-2025-safechain}, incorporating this benign data is crucial for mitigating the degradation of general instruction-following capabilities.
+Following previous work~\citep{jiang-etal-2025-safechain}, we define a safe response as one that the safety guard model $\varphi$~\citep{metallamaguard3, wildguard, harmaug} classifies as safe, \ie, $\varphi(\rvx,\rvy)=1$.
+Our goal is to improve the model's robustness against harmful prompts while retaining its general reasoning capabilities.
+To this end, we generate a safe response $\rvy_h^{(i)}$ for each $\rvx_h^{(i)} \in \mathcal{D}_h$ and a helpful response $\rvy_b^{(i)}$ for each prompt $\rvx_b^{(i)}$ in a benign dataset $\mathcal{D}_b=\{\rvx_b^{(i)}\}_{i=1}^m$, then fine-tune on the union.
+As is standard in prior safety work~\citep{bianchi2024safetytuned, jiang-etal-2025-safechain}, the benign split is crucial for preserving general instruction-following.